NSO-developer/nso-sso-duo-integration---native/README.md

 * Containerized NSO Example:  https://github.com/NSO-developer/nso-sso-duo-integration---containerzed-nso
 * Duo Integration Package:  https://github.com/NSO-developer/nso-sso-duo-integration-package

+Except the WebUI protection and feature that introduced in the "main" branch, this branch also include the CLI protection with Multifactor Authentication(2FA) via "external-challenge" and "package-challenge".

 ## Prequisition
 The following must be done before using the repository